DarknessFX/zig_workbench/README.md

            DarknessFX @ https://dfx.lv | Twitter: @DrkFX

 ## About
-I'm studying and learning [Zig Language](https://ziglearn.org/chapter-0/) (started Nov/19/2023), sharing here my Zig projects, templates, libs and tools.
+I'm studying and learning [Zig Language](https://ziglearn.org/chapter-0/) (started Nov 19, 2023), sharing here my Zig projects, templates, libs and tools.

-Using Windows 10 Zig x86_64 Version : **_0.12.0-dev.1245+a07f288eb_**
+Using Windows 10, Zig x86_64 Version : **_0.12.0-dev.1245+a07f288eb_**

 > [!NOTE]
 > This is a student project, code will run and build without errors (mostly because I just throw away errors), it is not a reference of "*best coding practices*".
-Suggestions or commits changing the code to the "*right way and best practices*" are welcome.
+Suggestions or contributions changing the code to the "*right way and best practices*" are welcome.

 ## Templates